KazuoYanagimoto/Hello-World/README.md

 # Hello-World
-> A basic project template for creating web-app.
+> A basic project template system for creating web-app.

 ## Getting Started
 This plugin requires Grunt `>=0.4.0`